clj-commons/byte-streams/README.md

 #<ChannelInputStream sun.nio.ch.ChannelInputStream@5440bbb4>
 ```

-And then we can turn that into a sequence of `ByteBuffers`:
+And then we can turn that into a lazy sequence of `ByteBuffers`:

 ```clj
 byte-streams> (take 2